About Soothing Sammy

 Have more questions, visit our Soothing Sammy FAQ page.

 “Parenting is hard work!
 Children do not come with instructions, so knowing how to handle their emotional needs is so hard.
 Thanks to Soothing Sammy I am better equipped to help my children through their melt-downs and tantrums.
 Since grabbing this set I have seen not only a difference in my children but a difference in how I handle them in the hard moments.
 I definitely recommend this set to every parent.” – Stephanie

-About the Author – Jeana Kinne, MA is an Early Childhood Developmental Specialist.
-She has worked as a parent educator, Preschool Director and Early Intervention Specialist with children with special needs.
-She loves working with families, providing them with solutions to common parenting concerns, resulting in stress-free parenting!
+Jeana Kinne, MA is an Early Childhood Developmental Specialist.
+She has worked for over 16 years in the Early Childhood Education field.
+She has been a parent educator, Preschool Director and Early Intervention Specialist (working with children with special needs).
+Jeana loves working with families, providing them with simple solutions to common parenting concerns, resulting in stress-free parenting!